Require new buildings to heat with clean energy

 Beyond the savings of GHG emissions, using electricity has other advantages as well.
 Recent studies have shown that pollutants released in kitchens with gas stoves often exceeds EPA limits.
 And many people find that electric heat pumps, which can be set to either cool or heat, make their homes substantially more comfortable.

 The residential energy code needs to move in same direction but in Washington cities and counties are not allowed to modify the state's Residential Energy Code.
-The Healthy Homes and Clean Buildings Act, if passed, would allow cities to have their own stricter residential building codes.
+The State could amend the law to allow cities to have their own stricter residential building codes.
 This would allow the city to require clean energy in homes without waiting for the state.
-We need to follow and support this bill and the Seattle Energy Code.
+There were bills before the Legislature on this in 2021 and 2022, but they failed to pass.

 Another concern is the amount of GHG emissions caused in the building process itself.
 We would like the building codes to introduce new standards around embodied carbon that will reduce the emissions required for constructing the building.